Disappearance of Richard Colvin Cox: Early life

-Richard C. Cox was born in Mansfield, Ohio on July 25, 1928, the youngest of six children born to Rupert F. and Minnie Colvin Cox.
-His father died when Richard was ten, as the result of a diabetic condition that had gone untreated because the Cox family were practicing Christian Scientists.
-Richard's mother owned and operated the family business, the Rupert F. Cox Insurance Agency.
+Richard Cox was born in Mansfield, Ohio, on July 25, 1928, the youngest of six children born to Rupert and Minnie (Colvin) Cox.
+Cox's father died when he was ten years old as the result of a diabetic condition that had gone untreated because the Cox family were practicing Christian Scientists.
+His mother owned and operated the family business, the Rupert F. Cox Insurance Agency.

-Cox attended the public schools of Mansfield and graduated from Mansfield Senior High School in 1946.
-During his high school years, Cox told a friend he did not have time to participate on athletic teams because he always had an after-school job.
-During summer vacations in his teen years, he worked full-time.
+Cox graduated from Mansfield Senior High School in 1946.
+During his high school years, he told a friend he did not have time to participate on athletic teams because he always had an after-school job.
+In fact, he was sophomore class president, a member of the National Honor Society, an intramural athlete, a member of Hi-Y (High School YMCA) and the sports editor for the school's yearbook.

+During summer vacations in his teen years, Cox worked full-time.
 While working on a road crew in Mansfield, he fell and cut his arm on a scythe.
-Cox immediately went home for help from his mother, who refused to obtain medical aid because she was a Christian Science lay reader.
+He went home for help from his mother, who refused to obtain medical aid because of her Christian Science beliefs.
 The injury became infected and a neighbor brought Cox to a doctor.
-Cox's cut healed, but Cox had a prominent scar.
+Cox's cut healed, but he sustained a prominent scar.

 Military career

-After high school, Cox volunteered for the United States Army.
-He joined the United States Constabulary, which carried out police occupation and security duties in Allied-occupied Germany, and attained the rank of sergeant.
-In May 1947, he began an assignment with Troop C, 6th Constabulary Squadron, based in Coburg in the American occupation zone of Germany.
+After high school, Cox volunteered for the United States Army, completed initial processing at Camp Atterbury, Indiana, and underwent basic training at Fort Knox, Kentucky.
+He was then assigned to the United States Constabulary, which carried out police occupation and security duties in Allied-occupied Germany, and attained the rank of sergeant.
+In May 1947 he began an assignment with Troop C, 6th Constabulary Squadron, based in Coburg.
 He was later assigned to the 6th Squadron's Headquarters Company, where he worked in the S-2 (intelligence) section.
-When the 6th Squadron was disbanded, Cox was assigned to Troop D, 27th Constabulary Squadron in Schweinfurt.
+When the 6th Squadron was disbanded, Cox was assigned to Troop D, 27th Constabulary Squadron, in Schweinfurt.
+Cox was a basketball fan, and while in Germany played guard on his units' intramural teams.

-Later in 1947, Cox received an appointment to West Point, and he arrived at the United States Military Academy Preparatory School (then located at Stewart Field) in January 1948.
+Later in 1947, Cox received an appointment to West Point; he arrived at the United States Military Academy Preparatory School (then located at Stewart Field) in January 1948.
 His prep school classmates included Ernest Shotwell, who later became an important source on Cox's disappearance when he provided an eyewitness account that indicated Cox had disappeared voluntarily and was deliberately avoiding contact with his family.

 Cox entered West Point in May 1948 and performed well; academically, he was ranked about 100th of 550.
-Cox was engaged to be married; he and his fiancée, Betty Timmons, planned to marry after his graduation from West Point.
+He also took part in extracurricular activities, including West Point's cross-country running team.
+During his yearling (sophomore) year, Cox was voted his cadet company's (Company B-2) top cadet.
+Cox was engaged to be married; he and his fiancée, Betty Timmons, planned to wed after his graduation.